Servant Leadership – one quote

-With this latter one, we are saying that the SM is not the only one who can remover impediments (in the rest of the Team, Managers, people outside the company could all help do that).
+With this latter one, we are saying that the SM is not the only one who can remove impediments (the rest of the Team, Managers, people outside the company could all help do that).
 But, for the Team, the SM is the main person driving that — making sure it is always happening.
 And getting tremendous results.
 Or at least keeping the Team winning the Super Bowl every year (you see what I mean).

 But for now, let’s turn to servant leadership.

-One thing to say is that servant leadership is almost the same thing.
+Servant leadership and fixing impediments are almost the same thing.
 You, as the servant, ask the Team what their biggest problem or impediment is, and you offer to fix it.
 You do what they ask.
 In that way, you are their servant.